FedCor: Correlation-Based Active Client Selection Strategy for Heterogeneous Federated Learning: Conclusion and Future Work

-In this work, we propose FedGP, a framework with a novel client selection strategy for heterogeneous FL.
-We reveal that it is crucial to utilize the correlations between clients to achieve a faster and more stable convergence in heterogeneous FL.
-We first model the client correlations with a Gaussian Process (GP), and then develop a practical method to train the GP model with a low communication overhead.
-Finally, we design an efficient client selection strategy utilizing the GP model, and we give a mathematical interpretation of the selection criterion.
-Experimental results on FMNIST and CIFAR-10 show that FedGP effectively accelerates and stabilizes the training process under highly heterogeneous settings.
-In addition, we examine that FedGP captures the client correlation well using only the loss information.
-How to further utilize the captured correlations is an interesting direction for future work.
-Besides, Our method mainly focus on the cross-silo federated learning scenario~\cite{kairouz2019advances}, and how to extend it to a cross-device scenario is also a meaningful topic.
+This work proposes FedCor, an FL framework with a novel client selection strategy for heterogeneous settings.
+FedCor is based on the intuition that it is crucial to utilize the correlations between clients to achieve a faster and more stable convergence in heterogeneous FL.
+Specifically, we model the client correlations with a GP, and design an effective and interpretable client selection strategy based on it.
+We also develop a efficient method to train the GP with a low communication overhead.
+Experimental results on FMNIST and CIFAR-10 show that FedCor effectively accelerates and stabilizes the training process under highly heterogeneous settings.
+In addition, we verify that FedCor captures the client correlation correctly using only the loss information.
+How to extend FedCor to the other tasks and further utilize the captured correlations is an interesting direction for future work.
+Besides, our method focuses on the cross-silo federated learning scenario~\cite{kairouz2019advances}, and how to extend it to the cross-device scenario is a meaningful topic.